kenbash/kenbash.github.io/chess.md

 That is, if a move will get your king out of check, that move may be selected.

 ![Check Example](/assets/images/chess03.PNG)
-If a move is not legal, meaning your king will stay in check after the move, the square will be highlighted with red and be blocked from movement.
+If a move is not legal, meaning your king will be in check after the move, the square will be highlighted with red and be blocked from movement.

 ### Winning